Deep Blue (great white shark)

-Deep Blue is a female great white shark that is estimated to be 6.1 m (20 ft) long and over fifty years old.
+Deep Blue is a female great white shark that is estimated to be 6.1 m (20 ft) long or larger and is now sixty years old.
+She is believed to be one of the largest ever recorded in history.
 The shark was first spotted in Mexico by researcher Mauricio Hoyos Padilla.
 Deep Blue was featured on the Discovery Channel's Shark Week.
 The shark was spotted by marine biologists studying tiger sharks near the island of Oahu, Hawaii.
 Various videos show the shark as calm and non-aggressive around humans and even dolphins.

 Discovery

-Deep Blue was first discovered in 2014 when she was filmed as part of Shark Week off the coast of Guadalupe Island, Mexico, aboard the MV Horizon charter vessel.
+Deep Blue was first documented at Isla de Guadalupe, Mexico, in 1999.
+She was filmed more extensively a second time at Guadalupe in late 2013 when she was filmed as part of Shark Week off the coast of Guadalupe Island, Mexico, aboard the MV Horizon charter vessel.
 Deep Blue's popularity increased when a viral video of her was posted to Facebook in 2015 by Padilla.
 Deep Blue's exposure increased further when she was spotted scavenging for food from a sperm whale carcass in Hawaii by researchers who had been in the area to monitor tiger sharks.
 Due to the amount of interest, a Twitter account about her was created.